 Since the product has been on the market for nearly a decade and has gained worldwide popularity, there is a lot of evidence available to support its safety.
 While there is the potential for side effects, they tend to be very mild and brief in duration.
 Long-term complications are extremely rare.

 CoolSculpting is non-invasive

 CoolSculpting requires no needles or incisions and patients do not need any kind of anesthesia or pain medication to undergo a treatment.
 Thus, there is no risk of complications due to infection or an adverse drug reaction.

 Many patients find the procedure to be largely painless.
 Aside from the tugging sensation caused by an applicator’s suction, most patients feel very little since the cold tends to numb the skin.
 Most patients are able to relax during a treatment or do other tasks, like checking email.

 Unlike liposuction and some other fat reduction methods, CoolSculpting requires no downtime whatsoever.
 Patients can resume normal activities, including work and exercise, immediately after a treatment.

-CoolSculpting offers permanent fat reduction.
+CoolSculpting offers fat reduction.

 The cells removed through cryolipolysis do not grow back, and even if patients gain a little weight after the procedure, the weight tends to be distributed evenly.
 Thus, patients who have struggled to get rid of a bulge that does not go away with diet and exercise are able to get very satisfying long-term results.